Muslim world denounces Myanmar's treatment of Rohingya

 Rohingya refugees have continued to pour over the border into Bangladesh ever since the latest outbreak of violence on August 25, according to the United Nations.

-Speaking Friday, a spokesman for the UN Secretary General Antonio Guterres said the UN head was "deeply concerned" and urged calm.
+Speaking Friday, a spokesman for Guterres said the UN head was "deeply concerned" and urged calm.

 Satellite images released by Human Rights Watch showed entire villages burned to the ground in the ongoing clash between Myanmar military forces and Rohingya militants.